RufengXiao/ADMM_CPT/README.md

 * `ADMM_CPT_solver.m`: the code for Algorithm 1 in our paper.
 * `PAV_solver.m`,`PAV.m`,`find_minimizer.m`,`bisectionMethod.m`: the code for Algorithm 4 in our paper.
 * `dynamic_programming.m`,`Block.m`,`back_tracking.m`,`merge.m`: the code for Algorithm 3 in our paper.
+* `res_w`: Store the results generated from the section "Numerical Tests for Comparison with Luxenberg et al. (2024)".
+Then transfer these in the `compexp\res_w` folder for comparison purposes.

 ### How to get the results
-* To get the results of the chapter "Numerical Tests for the y-subproblem Solvers" in our paper, please run `run5_1.m`
+* To get the results of the section "Numerical Tests for the y-subproblem Solvers" in our paper, please run `run5_1.m`.
+The results obtained will be stored in the `res` folder.
-* To get the results of the chapter "Numerical Tests for the ADMM Algorithms" in our paper, please run `run5_2.m`
+* To get the results of the section "Numerical Tests for the ADMM Algorithms" in our paper, please run `run5_2.m`.
+The results obtained will be stored in the `res` folder.
-* To get the results of the chapter "Numerical Tests for Comparison with Luxenberg et al. (2024)" in our paper, please run `run5_3.m` and `compexp/run5_3.py`
+* To get the results of the section "Numerical Tests for Comparison with Luxenberg et al. (2024)" in our paper, please run `run5_3.m` and `compexp/run5_3.py`.
+The results obtained will be stored in the `res` folder and `compexp/result` folder.
-* To get the results of the chapter "Empirical Study" in our paper, please run `run5_4.m`
+* To get the results of the section "Empirical Study" in our paper, please run `run5_4.m`.
+The results obtained will be stored in the `res` folder.
+Please transfer the five results from `Empirical_xxxx.mat` into the `plot` folder.
+Subsequently, executing `plot/plot_table.py` will generate the figure and table presented in Appendix D of our paper.

 ### Citation
 If you found the provided code useful, please cite our work.